They spent the night in the feed lot so we could work them on Wednesday.

-We separated the mamas from the their babies,
+We separated the mamas from their babies,

-then sent the mamas through the squeeze chute where we gave them
+then sent the mamas through the squeeze chute, where we gave them

 a live virus immunization and vitamin shot.

-The calf's needed to be branded,
+The babies needed to be branded.

-it's a really stinky process and I will admit, kind of sad.
+It's a really stinky process and sad.

 Then we slipped a plastic nose ring into the calf's noses so

-they can't nurse mama anymore.
+they can't nurse Mama anymore.

 Time to ween.